AutoGPTQ/AutoGPTQ/README.md

 **Here are [tutorials](docs/tutorial)(continue updating...) for using `auto-gptq`, it's highly recommended for newcomers to read them first before trying example scripts.**

 ### Basic
-> warning: this is just a show case of the usage of basic apis in AutoGPTQ, which uses only one sample to quantize a much small model, thus may not performs as well as expected in LLMs.
+> warning: this is just a showcase of the usage of basic apis in AutoGPTQ, which uses only one sample to quantize a much small model, quality of quantized model using such little samples may not good.

 Below is an example for the simplest use of `auto_gptq`:
 ```python